SumoLogic/sumologic-documentation/docs/metrics/logs-to-metrics.md

 id: logs-to-metrics
 title: Logs-to-Metrics
 description: Set up rules to extract or create metrics from log data.
-tags: [logs to metrics, logs-to-metrics]
+keywords: [logs to metrics, logs-to-metrics]
 ---

 The Logs-to-Metrics feature allows you to extract or create metrics from log data: